Content Map Terms

 If you have symptoms of low blood pressure, especially dizziness or fainting, call your doctor.

 Watch for symptoms of low blood pressure.
-Tell your doctor when the symptoms happen so he or she can treat them.
+Tell your doctor when the symptoms happen so they can be treated.

 How is it diagnosed?